Yummypets/Stevia.kt/README.md

 }
 ```

-### ⚙️ Installation
-Copy and paste the source folder for now :)

-### 📖 Documentation
-You can find the full iOS documentation [here](http://freshos.org/SteviaDocs/).

 ### Why not anko?
 Actually, coming from using Stevia extensively on iOS, first thing we did coming to android was looking for a similar approach: building views in code that don't suck.
 Naturally we first tried anko which is very well known in the community.
-After a while using it, I personally was still frustrated, yes the views were in code but I
+After a while using it, I personally was still frustrated, yes the views were in code but I didn't
+feel like the code was any clearer.

 ### Not clear
 Indeed anko's classic approach is to do everything at once, View hierarchy, layout, styling.
-The final code was a big blob and was quite hard to maintain when coming back to the code.
+While is seems tempting at first sight, the resulting code is compact and was quite hard to maintain.

 ### Not solving the layout part
-Another issue I found was that though the view was written in code, nothing was actually improving the readability of the layout code itself.
+Another issue I found was that although the view was written in code, nothing was actually improving the readability of the layout code itself.

+### ⚙️ Installation
+Copy and paste the source folder for now :)

+### 📖 Documentation
+Fro reference you can find the full iOS documentation [here](http://freshos.org/SteviaDocs/),
+the concepts and naming are very similar.

-### Five pillars of Layout
+### The Five pillars of Layout
-Stevia chose the path of clearly separating the layout steps.
+Stevia chose the path of clearly separating the different layout steps.
-It has a neat effect, you know exactly where to look for when coming back for modifying the code.
+It has a neat effect: you know exactly where to look for when coming back for modifying the code.
 Remember, code is read **way more often** than it is written!

 - 1 View Hierarchy